 Other risk factors include:

-There are other tests that your health care professional may recommend depending on your medical history.
+There are other tests that your physician may recommend depending on your medical history.

 You and your doctor can work together in identifying high risk situations and working out strategies to reduce the risk to develop DVT and/or PE.

 Some of the most effective measures for prevention of deep vein thrombosis include

 - Regular exercise, including stretching and leg movement, when travelling

 - Try to maintain a normal body weight